irionr/pgenv/README.md

     git clone git://git.postgresql.org/git/postgresql.git $HOME/pgsql/master

+> **NOTE:** Optionaly, you can use also 2QPG or EDBAS, clone the repositories in the
+> $HOME/pgsql/2QPG-master or $HOME/pgsql/EDBAS-master respectivley.

 In Ubuntu, install these packages, which are necessary for configure-all.sh

     sudo apt-get install tcl-dev libssl-dev build-essential bison flex \